justin-tay/json-schema-validator/doc/migration-2.0.0.md

 ### Major Changes

+- Configuration on a per Schema basis is no longer possible.
 - Removal of deprecated methods and functionality from 1.x.
 - Major renaming of many of the public APIs and moving of classes into sub-packages.
 - Errors are returned as a `List` instead of a `Set`.
+- Error messages do not have the `instanceLocation` as part of the message.
+- Error codes have been removed.
 - External resources will not be automatically fetched by default.
 This now requires opt-in via configuration.
   - This is to conform to the specification that requires such functionality to be disabled by default to prefer offline operation.
 Note however that classpath resources will still be automatically loaded.